 You can be your own best advocate and caretaker.
 The more you know about your own asthma condition, the better able you will be to avoid triggers and acute exacerbations.

-Response from John Botrell, RRT:
+Response from John Bottrell, RRT

 A few years ago I was having trouble with my asthma during the summer.
 I discussed this with my doctor and he suggested something that made me roll my eyes.
 He said, “I think you are dehydrated.
 I think you need to drink more water.”
-After a few days of drinking 8-10 glasses of water, I was breathing easier.
+Subsequently, after a few days of drinking 8-10 glasses of water, I was breathing easier.
 This made me do some research, and I found quite a bit of material.

-Response from Theresa Cannizzarro, Respiratory Therapist:
+Response from Theresa Cannizzarro, RRT

-Staying hydrated is very important for everyone, including asthmatics.
+It is important for everyone to stay hydrated, including asthmatics.
 Being dehydrated can definitely cause one's asthma to act up.
 When your body is dehydrated, it can cause your electrolytes to become out of balance, especially your potassium and sodium levels.